People School, also rebranded as “Advanced Interpersonal Communication Skills Training” is a social skills course by

 I am very busy and jealous of my time, but I was very happy whenever I could find time in the evening to watch one more of Vanessa’s video lessons.
 I’d do that while stretching at the same time to save time, but I often had to stop to take notes, which is a great sign of good content.

-People School is well structured, it’s entertaining, it has high-quality videos and, most importantly, it has solid information to help people level up their people’s skills.
+People School is well structured, it’s entertaining, has high-quality videos, and, most importantly, has solid information to help people level up their people’s skills.

 Last but not least, I think we can learn a lot from what’s not being said, such as how Vanessa herself behaves and moves.